ysndr/MSc-Thesis/chapter/background.md

 JSON-RPC only specifies a message protocol, hence the transport method can be freely chosen by the application.

 ### Commands and Notifications

+The LSP build on top of the JSON-RPC protocol described in the previous subsection.

 #### File Notification